 More information about this table

-A maple butcher-block 36" in diameter with a Celtic themed Ouija board and will include a matching planchette.
+A maple butcher-block 36" in diameter with a Celtic themed Ouija board and included a matching planchette.

 I have also used done a version of this design without the Ouija board aspect on a oak table this same size, as seen on the right in the image below.